Frequently Asked Questions

 How many REITs operate in Hawaii and how many are based in Hawaii?

-Based on SEC filings of public REITs, approximately 20 REITs owned rental real property in Hawaii as of December 31, 2014.18 One of those REITs is Pacific Office Properties Trust, headquartered in Honolulu.
+Based on SEC filings of public REITs, approximately 32 REITs owned rental real property in Hawaii as of December 31, 2016.18 One of those REITs is Pacific Office Properties Trust, headquartered in Honolulu.
+Alexander & Baldwin, another locally-based Hawaii company, converted to a REIT in 2017.

 Do Hawaii residents own REITs?